 Usage of Specification limits and Control limits

-- Specification limits and control limits cannot draw on the same graph.
+- You cannot draw both on the same graph.
 However, it helps to determine the stability and capability of the process.

-- There is no direct relationship between specification limits and control limits.
+- There is no direct relationship between them.
 However, they can be compared.

-If specification limits fall within the control limits, part of the process may function outside the customer set range.
-So, the process is producing the defects.
+If specification limits fall within the control limits, part of the process may function outside the customer’s set range.
+So, the process is producing defects.

 Case 2: Specification Limit Coincides with Control Limit

-If specification limits fall on control limits, the process variation is common and process may meet customer specification.
-However, it may produce a defect because possibility of influence with uncommon source of variation.
+If specification limits fall on control limits, the process variation is common, and the process may meet the customer’s requirements.
+However, it may produce a defect because of the possibility of influence with an uncommon source of variation.

 If control limits lie within the specification limits, production is stable within our capability.
-It produces the best design, and no major issues in the production.
-Also process meets the customer specification.
+It produces the best design and no major issues in production.
+Also, the process meets the customer’s specification.

 Can we use specification limit and control limit together?

-No, Specification limit and control limit cannot used together because both are completely different to each other.
-Control limit helps to assess whether the process is stable.
-While, customer defines the specification limit.
+No, they cannot be used together because they are completely different from each other.
+Control limit helps to assess whether the process is stable, while the customer defines the specification limit.